Swollen Gums: Possible Causes & Treatment

 Even if you don’t know too much about the inner workings of dentistry, it’s easy to tell when something isn’t right with your mouth.
 One area where problems can occur?
 Your gum tissue.
 Fortunately, if your gums are bulging out or covering part of your tooth, our Washington, MI, dentists are here to help.

-Here’s what you should know about swollen gums, when they require treatment, and 4 possible causes.
+Here’s what you should know about treating swollen gums and 4 possible causes.

 When It’s Time for Concern

 When gums become highly sensitive, painful, or bleed easily, there could be a more serious issue at play.
-Don’t hesitate to contact our Washington dental office if you’re experiencing gum discomfort as it could be a sign of periodontal disease.
+Don’t hesitate to contact our Washington, MI, dental office if you’re experiencing gum discomfort as it could be a .

 1) Gum Disease (Gingivitis or Periodontitis)